lancenhd/lancenhd.github.io/projects/project-4.md

 type: project
 image: images/beats.jpg
 title: Campus Beats
-permalink: projects/campusbeats
+permalink: projects/cookingQuest
 date: 2017
 labels:
-- Web design
+  - Web Design
   - Meteor
   - Javascript
   - HTML
   - CSS
   - Teamwork
-- Learning experience
   - ESLint
-- Command line
+  - Commandline
   - Music related application

 summary: Campus Beats is a project that allows people who are interested in music to reach out and to meet other like minded and talented people using the Campus Beats app.
 ---
   ##About Campus Beats

   Campus Beats is the final project for ics 314 (software engineering) that Blaine Wataru, Innika Pang, and I worked on together.